"Live in the world as if only God and your soul were in it; then your heart will never be made captive by any earthly thing."

 "Let nothing disturb you, let nothing frighten you.
 Though all things pass, God does not change.
 Patience wins all things.
 But he who lacks nothing who possesses God; For God alone suffices."

-St Teresa almost single handedly reformed the Order in the 16th century and was responsible for the establishment of the Discalced Carmelites in the latter part of the century.
-Her life was colourful and included a series of supernatural events that has amazed and awed observers and followers of the Order for centuries.
+Saint Teresa is well known for her work to reform the Order in the 16th century and she lay the ground for the establishment of the Discalced Carmelites in 1592, ten years after her death.
 Her relationship with God as friend is an inspiration and model for all.
-She was declared a Doctor of the Church in 1970, (the first female doctor) indicated that she has much to teach us.
+She was gifted in her ability to teach about prayer and her final work “The Interior Castle” describes and guides on the journey to union with God.
+She was declared a Doctor of the Church in 1970, (the first female doctor) indicating that she has much to teach us.
 Read more

 Saint John of the Cross